L1nuxDotFun/Fuzion-pasted/README.md

 ## How to install: <br>

-oh yeah rolling release distro support was lost cus this shit wont build for some idiotic reason lmao Koutsie its because i broke the aimbot but idk how to fix, ask shiruba.
+oh yeah rolling release distro support was lost cus this shit wont build for some idiotic reason lmao <br>
+Koutsie its because i broke the aimbot but idk how to fix, ask shiruba.

 Debian based: <br>